 St. Mary's School community, as the eyes and hands of Christ, demonstrates SERVICE by:

-- compassion for others
+- showing compassion to others

-- responsibility for accomplishing tasks
+- being responsible for accomplishing tasks

 - assisting those in need